Saturday, June 4, 2022

 "Where the winter stream of the Bunarbashi-Su joins the Mendere, there are some immense blocks of irregular shape; they may have formed part of the wall of a small fortress" (Dr Peter Forschhammer, Topography of the Plain of Troy, p 39).

 In the map above by Thomas Spratt, the Winter Channel of the Bounarbashi Su appears between the T and the R in Troy.
-That position is down stream from the large eastward loop that goes around the top most anomaly pictured below.
+That position is just a little down stream from the large eastward loop that goes around the top most anomaly pictured below.

 In the above photo, there are two raised earth anomalies across from one another, with a canal and road between them.
 Forschhammer saw the blocks in the area near the left edge of the lower most anomaly.